-- The Group's business model objective for managing the financial asset is achieved both by collecting contractual cash flows and selling the financial assets, and - b) The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+- a) The Group's business model objective for managing the financial asset is achieved both by collecting contractual cash flows and selling the financial assets, and - b) The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.

 Investments in equity instruments, classified under financial assets, are initially measured at fair value.
-The Group may, on initial recognition, irrevocably elect to measure the same either at FVTOCl or FVTPL.
+The Group may, on initial recognition, irrevocably elect to measure the same either at FVTOCI or FVTPL.
 The Group makes such election on an instrument-by-instrument basis.
-Fair value changes on an equity instrument are recognised as other income in the Statement of Profit and Loss unless the Group has elected to measure such instrument at EVTOCI iii.
-Financial assets measured at FVTPL:
+Fair value changes on an equity instrument are recognised as other income in the Statement of Profit and Loss unless the Group has elected to measure such instrument at FVTOCI.